j-mackenney/BOM-xml-to-json/README.md

 # BOM-xml-to-json
-Convert Bureau of Meteorology precis weather New South Wales forecast to json
+Convert Bureau of Meteorology precis weather forecast for New South Wales to json